PopBiolGen/PBG_website/_opportunities/PhD3.md

 This candidate will gain highly valuable and transferrable skills in scientific research, species distribution models, statistical inference, and simulation modelling.
 High quality, peer-reviewed publications will include internationally relevant manuscripts covering such topics, with research findings presented at relevant local and international conferences as well as more targeted seminars/workshops.
 The candidate will be engaged in outreach through stakeholder meetings to share data and research highlights as well as hone communication skills and develop relationships with industry partners.

-The project is supported by a tax free stipend of \$32,500 p.a.
+The project is supported by a tax free stipend of \$32,500 p.a. with a top up of \$7,000 p.a. conditional on performance.

 ## How to apply